MEDICAL VETERINARY INTERNATIONAL

 Djerba November 2023

-And, in preparation, the international forum of the dromedary and ruminant species in Kairouan on May 25, 2024 marking the participation of MVI in the global event that is the IYC.
+Kairouan on May 25, 2024 marking the participation of MVI in the global

-Camelids contribute to food securitynutrition and economic growth as well as holding a strong cultural and social significance for communities across the world.
+Camelids contribute to food security, nutrition and economic growth as well as holding a strong cultural and social significance for communities across the world.
 Dromaderies and other camelids play an important role in advancing the Sustainable Development Goals (SDGs) related to the fight against hunger, the eradication of poverty, the empowerment of women and the sustainable use of terrestrial ecosystems.
 From providing milk, meat and fibre for communities to transport for products and people, and organic fertilizer, camelids thrive where other livestock species cannot surviveCamelids play a key role in the culture, economy, food security and livelihoods of communities in Andean highlands and in the arid and semi-arid lands in Africa and Asia, including Indigenous Peoples.
 Even in extreme climatic conditions they continue to produce nutritious food and fibre.
 Indeed, the IYC presents a unique opportunity to raise awareness of the role of camelids in building resilience to climate change – particularly in arid and semi-arid lands.The IYC 2024 aims to build awareness of the untapped potential of camelids and to call for increased investment in the camelid sector, advocating for greater research, capacity development and the use of innovative practices and technologies.

 MVI’ EXCOM